 NATIONAL MEMO DAY

-May 21st each year is National Memo Day?
-We’ll send you a reminder, just in case you forget.
+Each year on May 21st, we recognize National Memo Day.
+We will send you a reminder, just in case you forget.

-A memo, short for a memorandum, is a document or other communication, intended to inform a group of people about a particular topic.
+A memo, short for a memorandum, is a document or other communication, intended to inform a group of people about a specific topic.
 Usually used in an office setting, memos serve a variety of purposes.
-A memorandum is a note or record made for future use and a written message, especially in business or diplomacy.
+A memo may be a note, email, or other record made for future use.
+It is produced as a written message, especially in business or diplomacy.

 These missives also have gained a bad reputation by slipping into the wrong hands.
 In the modern world, that means shared infinitely on social media.
 When the messages contain proprietary business information, state secrets, or passionate opinions, memos are usually best kept out of print.